kubernetes-sigs/cluster-api-provider-aws/docs/book/src/topics/consuming-existing-aws-infrastructure.md

 ## Configuring the AWSCluster Specification

 Specifying existing infrastructure for Cluster API to use takes place in the specification for the AWSCluster object.
-Specifically, you will need to add an entry with the VPC ID and the IDs of all applicable subnets into the `networkSpec` field.
+Specifically, you will need to add an entry with the VPC ID and the IDs of all applicable subnets into the `network` field.
 Here is an example:

 For EC2
 ```yaml